 Petty and Cacioopo believed that the persuasion potential of the two routes is largely dependent upon factors such as the audience and situational circumstances.
 If the recipients of the persuasion message have the motivation and abilities to intellectually think about the reasoning of a given topic, the central route would serve as a more adequate persuasion method.
 However, if the recipients have a minimal interest or don’t possess the intellectual abilities to process the proposed message, the peripheral route would be considered to have more persuasion potential.

 While the central and peripheral routes of persuasion outline the basic framework of influence, they do little to shed light on the tips and tricks that are used by professional marketers, politicians, and salesmen.
 To increase our understanding of the intricacies of influence, we can look to Robert Cialdini’s highly acclaimed 1984 book ‘Influence: The Psychology of Persuasion.‘ Within this national bestseller, Cialdini, who has become one of the world’s most well-respected business psychologists, outlines six universal truths of influence that can be used to persuade others:

 - Liking: Individuals are more willing to be influenced by those who are similar to them.

-- Reciprocity: Individuals typically repay what has been given to them, so giving others what you want to receive can be used as a way to influence.
+- Reciprocity: Individuals typically repay what has been given to them, so giving others what they want to receive can be used as a way to influence them.